top of page

 If engaging in self-touch on specific body parts or in general is not comfortable on certain days, we encourage you to imagine the touch being offered instead.
 This can be accomplished without any physical movements required.
 We recognise that this may require some practice, but it can be equally fulfilling over time.
 Our intention is not to highlight limitations, but rather to view imagination as a valuable skill to develop.

-Essential guidelines:
+Recommended guidelines:

 Guidelines for Physical Well-being: